Family Genealogy & History Internet Education Directory™ - Wiki | SEARCH This Site |

 from primary source documentation) is figured forth -- the "face created"

-as the Greek suggests -- in words, as if present (after the pedigree is established
+as the Greek suggests -- in words, as if present (after the pedigree is

 according to the current genealogical proof standard).]
 In other words,

-extrapolating trends into the past, are a function of conditions, characteristics
+extrapolating trends into the past, are a function of conditions,

 and data records, endogenous to the current variables in our family performance.